-Aethra is a relatively small asteroid with an orbit that crosses the orbit of Mars.
+Aethra is a large asteroid with an orbit that crosses the orbit of Mars.
 NASA JPL has not classified Aethra as potentially hazardous because its orbit does not bring it close to Earth.

-Aethra orbits the sun every 1,538 days (4.21 years), coming as close as 1.59 AU and reaching as far as 3.62 AU from the sun.
-Aethra is about 42.9 kilometers in diameter, making it larger than most asteroids, comparable in size to the U.S. state of Rhode Island.
+Aethra orbits the sun every 1,540 days (4.22 years), coming as close as 1.59 AU and reaching as far as 3.62 AU from the sun.
+Aethra is about 42.9 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the U.S. state of Rhode Island.

 The rotation of Aethra has been observed.
 It completes a rotation on its axis every 5.17 days.